numpy/numpy/doc/source/reference/arrays.classes.rst

 The :class:`ndarray` in NumPy is a "new-style" Python built-in-type.
 Therefore, it can be inherited from (in Python or in C) if desired.
-Therefore, it can form a foundation for many useful classes.
+If your goal is to create an array with *modified* behavior, as do dask arrays for distributed computation and cupy arrays for GPU-based computation, subclassing is discouraged.
+Instead, using numpy's :ref:`dispatch mechanism <dispatch_mechanism>`_ is recommended.

 Often whether to sub-class the array object or to simply use the core array component as an internal part of a new class is a difficult decision, and can be simply a matter of choice.
 NumPy has several tools for simplifying how your new object interacts with other